 Posted in: Retirement Planning

-If you’re like many of our clients, you’ll have an initial reaction of “What?!?!
-That’s my money!”
 At first, it may feel like a tax on getting old, but it’s not.
-RMDs are just another component to be considered as you plan for the decumulation, as opposed to the accumulation, part of life.
+RMDs are just another component to be considered as you plan for the decumulation phase, as opposed to the accumulation phase of finances.
 Let’s walk through the what, why, when, and how much of Required Minimum Distributions.

 What are Required Minimum Distributions?